-1. WIDENING PARTICIPATION AND SHARING EXCELLENCE29
+1. WIDENING PARTICIPATION AND SHARING EXCELLENCE

-Reducing disparities and the existing divide in research and innovation performance by sharing knowledge and expertise across the EU will help countries and regions that are lagging behind, including the EU outermost regions, to attain a competitive position in the global value chains.
+Reducing disparities and the existing divide in research and innovation performance by sharing knowledge and expertise across the EU will help countries and regions that are lagging behind, including and the EU outermost regions, to attain a competitive position in the global value chains and the Union to fully benefit from R&I potential of all Member States.

-Further action, for example through the promotion of openness and diversity of project consortia, is therefore needed to counter the trend for closed collaborations, which can exclude large number of promising institutions and individuals, in particular newcomers, and to exploit the potential of the EU's talent pool by maximising and sharing the benefits of research and innovation across the EU.
+Further action, for example through the promotion of openness and diversity of project consortia, is therefore needed to counter the trend for closed collaborations, which can exclude large number of promising institutions and individuals, -including newcomers, and to exploit the potential of the EU's talent pool by maximising and sharing the benefits of research and innovation across the EU.